Writer/Surfer

 Sizing Recommendation: For half sizes, size up to the next full size

 It’s hard to beat Havaianas for dirt-cheap but good-looking footwear.
 Priced (almost alarmingly) at only $20 (and often on sale for much less), if all you need is a thin strip of rubber to separate your bare feet from the ground, look no further.
-While you could probably find basically the exact same same flip flops for half the price from a no-name overseas manufacturer, in our minds the bonus style points of such a classic design, and the support of a well-known company should anything go wrong (Havaianas offers a 60-day satisfaction guarantee) are worth the extra few dollars.
+While you could probably find basically the exact same flip flops for half the price from a no-name overseas manufacturer, in our minds the bonus style points of such a classic design, and the support of a well-known company should anything go wrong (Havaianas offers a 60-day satisfaction guarantee) are worth the extra few dollars.

 Check Price on Amazon